Students and instructors attend class in person with enhanced health protections, including wearing face coverings and decreasing classroom density.

 For the majority of coursework, students and instructors are not required to be online simultaneously, and students complete their work through D2L.

 You can find information about which format your courses will be in UAccess Student Center.
-See this example of how to find the instruction mode for a given course.
+See the summer and fall 2021 registration information for an example of how to find the class format for a given course.

 Minimizing Exposure on Campus

 Minimizing exposure to coronavirus is key to protecting UArizona students, faculty and staff from COVID-19.